2104394/CS220-AU-portfolio/di-reflection.md

 - used a [SWOT](https://duckduckgo.com/?q=swot&t=brave&ia=web) analysis (or another method that can help personal development) to understand my next steps
 - etc.

-Note: Make sure you not only write about what you think needs improving, but also about what you think you are already doing well already regarding your digital identities.
-A good starting point is to talk about the good things you already do and then dive into what needs improving.
-In the next heading, you can list the aspects of your identities that need improving and then write about what ideas/methods you plan to use to improve them.

 After identifying and analysing my current use of digital identities on the Web, I set the goal to ...